Hemphill/styleable-lists/README.md

 # CSS Styleable Lists

-Easy CSS styling for `ul` bullets and `ol` numbers.
+Easy CSS styling for unordered list (`ul`) bullets and ordered list (`ol`) numbers.

 #### Have you ever wanted to color the bullets or numbers of an HTML list independently from the body text?

-Unfortunately, the CSS is not as straight forward as you'd expect.
+Unfortunately, in CSS it's not as straight forward as you'd expect.

 The CSS library styleable-lists makes it easy to style HTML list bullets and numbers without affecting the body text.
 Simply place your styles on the `li:before` selector and vola custom bullets.
-Observe the following example where we choose to style our ul bullets &amp; ol numbers red.
+Observe the following example where we choose to style our `ul li` bullets &amp; `ol li` numbers red.

 ```css
 li:before {